Greece offers new proposals ahead of emergency summit

 "Either Greece declares itself willing for a viable solution or the country must leave the euro.
 The euro zone could cope with the consequences of a Greek exit," he said.

-(Additional reporting by James Mackenzie, Renee Maltezou, George Georgiopoulos, Karolina Tagaris, Caroline Copley, Isla Binnie and Alastair Macdonald; writing by Matthias Williams and Deepa Babington; Editing by Alison Williams)
+(Additional reporting by James Mackenzie, Renee Maltezou, George Georgiopoulos, Karolina Tagaris, Caroline Copley, Isla Binnie and Alastair Macdonald; writing by Matthias Williams and Deepa Babington; Editing by Sophie Walker)